gcioffi/TLIO/README.md

 - gpustat
 - export CUDA_VISIBLE_DEVICES=X ---> where X is the number of a free gpu
-- screen
-- press enter
-"Screen" is needed to avoid killing the script if and when connection is lost.

-**Exit SCREEN and SNAGA**
+**Exit SNAGA**

 - exit

 ## Generate Dataset
-This could be generated using gvi as explained in the next section (recommended option) or extracting the TLIO needed files using the information from recorded rosbags.
-This are created during flights simulated in Gazebo using Agiros and the realted reference trajectories in .csv.
+This could be generated using gvi as explained in the next Section (recommended option) or filling the TLIO needed files using the information from recorded rosbags (namely, IMU and ground-truth odometry topics).
+These are created during flights simulated in Gazebo using Agiros and the realted reference trajectories in .csv.
 The files used for TLIO are:

 - my_timestamps_p.txt